cloudskew/cloudskew/readme.md

 * Adjust z-index of any symbol on the diagram (via context menu).
 * Zoom in & out of a diagram.
 * Import custom images into a diagram (.png, .jpg formats only, file size must be < 512 KB).
+* Any selected symbol's information is displayed via tooltip on hover.

 ## Planned features :calendar: